-Bond Counsel has reviewed those portions of this Official Statement under the captions "THE SERIES I HIGHWAY BONDS," "TAX MATTERS," "ELIGIBILITY FOR INVESTMENT AND AS PUBLIC FUNDS SECURITY" and "CONTINUING DISCLOSURE AGREEMENT," and will deliver to the Underwriters an opinion as to the fairness and accuracy of those portions.
+Bond Counsel has reviewed those portions of this Official Statement under the captions "THE SERIES J HIGHWAY BONDS," "TAX MATTERS," "ELIGIBILITY FOR INVESTMENT AND AS PUBLIC FUNDS SECURITY" and "CONTINUING DISCLOSURE AGREEMENT," and will deliver to the Underwriters an opinion as to the fairness and accuracy of those portions.

-Certain legal matters will be passed upon for the Underwriters by their counsel, Calfee, Halter & Griswold LLP and Thompson Hine LLP.
+Certain legal matters will be passed upon for the Underwriters by their co-counsel, Calfee, Halter & Griswold LLP and Peck, Shaffer & Williams LLP.